savaslabs/savaslabs.github.io/_posts/2017-02-27-on-web-typography-review.md

 To this end, we created a repository where we can continue to house a list of go-to typefaces, tried-and-tested pairings, favorite foundries, and excellent type resources.
-Curating this list and adding to it whenever we find something we like will provides with an easy reference so we're not starting from scratch every time, and is a nice way to practice the skills suggested above.
+Curating this list and adding to it whenever we find something we like provides us with an easy reference so we're not starting from scratch every time, and is a nice way to practice the skills suggested above.

 ## Closing thoughts